modevsty/go-letteravatar/readme.md

 # Letter Avatar Generator

 ## Introduction
-The Letter Avatar Generator is a Go application that creates personalized avatars using the first letter of a user's name.
-Users can choose a background color and avatar shape before generating their avatar.
-This project makes use of the `letteravatarapi` custom package for generating an image with a letter set against a customizable background.
-It's perfect for creating unique avatars for profiles, forums, or any platform that supports personalized images.
+The Letter Avatar Generator is a Go application designed to create personalized avatars using the first letter of a user's name.
+In this version, users have the flexibility to choose background colors, avatar shapes, and the file format for saving the generated avatar.
+This project utilizes the `letteravatarapi` custom package for generating images with a letter set against a customizable background, making it ideal for creating unique avatars for various online platforms.

 ## Features
-- Allows users to choose a background color (Magenta, Green, Blue).
+- Selection of background color (options: Magenta, Green, Blue).
-- Users can select an avatar shape (Circle or Square).
+- Choice of avatar shape (Circle or Square).
-- Generates avatars with customizable size and color settings.
+- Options for saving the avatar in different formats (PNG or JPG).
-- Saves the avatar in PNG format.
+- Customizable avatar size and color settings.

 ## Requirements
 - Go (version 1.15 or newer is recommended)